darkkaze/eva_challenge/README.md

 this autodocumentation page is in `api-docs/`  and i think is the better place for start the code challenge review

-generics is very flexible when you learn to override its methods, and its pattern is good, since it forces to move part of the logic to serializers layer.
+generics is very flexible when you learn to override its methods, and its pattern is good, since it forces to move part of the logic to serializers layer (and others).

 # models